SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 There are too many ways to approach this problem.
 The answers would just turn into a straw-poll for which one people liked.
 The best thing is to do some research on the topic yourself, find two or three, _analyze_ them, determine if they work for you or not, and _try them out_.
 Come to us when you have a specific question about something you have attempted to do.

 ###[Q] "Need to make program" but no question
 All that has been posted is a program description, but that doesn't tell us what _problem_ you're having.
 What have you tried, and what troubles did you encounter?
 Please [edit] your post to include a [valid question](/help/how-to-ask) that we can answer.
-Reminder: make sure you know what is [on-topic](/help/on-topic); asking us to write the program for you, suggestions, and external links are off-topic.
+Reminder: make sure you know what is [on-topic](/help/on-topic); asking us to write the program for you, opinions, and external links are off-topic.

 ###[Q] Need to make changes to existing (missing) code
 We won't know how to make the changes to your existing code base without seeing your original code.
 Please post a [mre], and fully explain what needs to be modified.